High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Clipped Stochastic Similar Triangles Method

-The obtained result has only logarithmic dependence on the confidence level $\beta$ and optimal dependence on the accuracy $\varepsilon$ up to logarithmic factors \cite{lan2012optimal, guzman2015lower} for all $\nu \in [0,1]$.
-Moreover, we emphasize that our result does not require $f$ to have $(\nu,M_\nu)$-H\"older continuous gradient on the whole space.
-This is because we prove that for the proposed choice of parameters the iterates of \algname{clipped-SSTM} stay inside the ball $B_{3R_0} = \{x\in\R^n\mid \|x-x^*\|_2 \le 3R_0\}$ with probability at least $1 - \beta$, and, as a consequence, H\"older continuity of the gradient is required only inside this ball.
-In particular, this means that the better starting point leads not only to the reduction of $R_0$, but also it can reduce $M_\nu$.
-Moreover, our result is applicable to much wider class of functions than the standard class of functions with H\"older continuous gradients in $\R^n$, e.g., to the problems with polynomial growth.
+Next, we emphasize that our result does not require $f$ to have $(\nu,M_\nu)$-H\"older continuous gradient and the variance of the stochastic gradient to be uniformly bounded \textit{on the whole space}.
+To achieve this, we prove that for the proposed choice of parameters the iterates of \algname{clipped-SSTM} stay inside the ball $B_{3R_0} = \{x\in\R^n\mid \|x-x^*\|_2 \le 3R_0\}$ with probability at least $1 - \beta$, and, as a consequence, it is sufficient to assume that \eqref{eq:bounded_variance_clipped_SSTM} and \eqref{eq:holder_def} hold only inside this ball.
+In particular, this means that the better starting point leads not only to the reduction of $R_0$, but also it can reduce $M_\nu$ and $\sigma$.
+Moreover, our result is applicable to a much wider class of functions than the standard class of functions with H\"older continuous gradients in $\R^n$, e.g., to the problems with polynomial growth in both the gradient and the variance of the stochastic estimator.

-For the strongly convex problems, we consider restarted version of Alg.~\ref{alg:clipped-SSTM} (\algname{R-clipped-SSTM}, see Alg.~\ref{alg:R-clipped-SSTM}) and derive high-probability complexity result for this version.